Joe Dolan: Tours

 Dolan's first US tour was in 1965 and followed an offer, which he refused, to play in Las Vegas.
 Instead, he decided to play a whistle-stop tour of Irish-American venues in places such as Chicago, New York and Boston.
 An added benefit to this string of engagements was the opportunity to hear American music which hadn't yet been played in the UK and Ireland.
 The first song gleaned in this fashion was the Jim Reeves song, (That's When I see the Blue in Your) Pretty Brown Eyes which Dolan released on the Pye label in 1966.

 A second US tour in 1967 led an offer to appear in Las Vegas, but he turned it down.
 Eventually in 1980 he accepted $10,000 a week plus board and lodgings to perform for six weeks over September and October at the Continental Lounge of the Silverbird Casino on the Strip in Las Vegas.
 Eventually playing 64 shows and selling out most of them, he and his band returned to Ireland to be immediately rebooked for Vegas in January 1981.
 Although he turned down subsequent offers to return to Vegas, other venues approached him with increased offers, thinking he was merely hunting around for the best deal, but Dolan refused them all.
 Several other attempts were made through the years to entice him back but he never returned – except on holiday.

-In 1978, he became the first Irish artist and one of the first Western acts to tour communist Russia.
+In 1978, he became the first Irish artist and one of the first Western acts to tour the USSR.
+He played 23 concerts in 23 nights in Moscow, Leningrad and the Moldovan capital, Kishinev.

 Dolan toured the segregation era in South Africa and was on a UN blacklist for defying the artists' ban.